StuPro-TOSCAna/TOSCAna/docs/dev/webapp/api-bindings.md

 # API bindings

 Our server uses [Swagger](https://swagger.io/) to document our REST API.
 Swagger provides a tool called [swagger-codegen](https://github.com/swagger-api/swagger-codegen).
-With swagger-codegen it is possible to auto generate TypeScript bindings/calls for our TOSCAna REST API.
+With swagger-codegen it is possible to auto-generate TypeScript bindings/calls for our TOSCAna REST API.
 ## Install swagger-codegen

 There are several possibilities to install swagger-codegen: